ladybirdweb/faveo-server-images/docs/installation/providers/community/ubuntu.md

 mysql_secure_installation
 ```

-**phpMyAdmin:** Install phpMyAdmin.
+**phpMyAdmin(Optional):** Install phpMyAdmin.
 This is optional step. phpMyAdmin gives a GUI to access and work with Database

 ```sh
 sudo apt install phpmyadmin
 ```

-<a id="types-of-databases" name="types-of-databases"></a>
-### Types of databases

-The official Faveo installation uses Mysql as the database system and **this is the only official system we support**.
-While Laravel technically supports PostgreSQL and SQLite, we can't guarantee that it will work fine with Faveo as we've never tested it.
-Feel free to read [Laravel's documentation](https://laravel.com/docs/database#configuration) on that topic if you feel adventurous.

 <a id="installation-steps" name="installation-steps"></a>
 ## Installation steps